flunkout-dvlpr/jarvis/README.md

 * A couple of things to note about pygame mixer:
 	* While .mp3 is supported it is somewhat glitchy and I found .ogg to have the most reliable playback on the Pi3's Debian based OS.
 I converted all the files to .ogg by running this command in the JarvisAudio directory:
 	`for i in *.mp3; do ffmpeg -i "$i" "${i%.*}.ogg"; done`
-	* A audio file must first be loaded using the `Sound()` method which creates a sound object
+	* An audio file must first be loaded using the `Sound()` method which creates a sound object
 	* A sound object is played using the `play()` method
-	* The play method does not wait for the file to finish playing therefore `time.sleep(file_length_in_seconds)` is used to allow for the file to play the entire duration
+	* The play method does not wait for the file to finish playing therefore `time.sleep(file_length_in_seconds)` is used to play the file for it's entire duration
 ```python
 import pygame as pg